What to Do with Aggressive Roosters?

 aggressive-rooster

 Spurring involves attempting to rake at you with the spurs on the back of his feet.
 He may chase you if you get too close to the flock or make him feel threatened.
-He may also peck at you aggressively, which may seem cute when he is little but can become quite painful when he grows up.
+He may also peck at you aggressively, which may seem cute when he is tiny but can become quite painful when he grows up.

 General Tips to Keep in Mind